awesomemotive/WP-Mail-SMTP/readme.txt

 8. Email Log single page (Pro)

 == Changelog ==

+= 2.5.1 - 2020-10-28 =
+* The automatic updates issue with Gmail mailer token refresh.
+* The 'wp-amil-smtp' typo in a plugin text-domain and a HTML class.

 = 2.5.0 - 2020-10-22 =
 * Added: Other SMTP mailer password encryption/decryption.